zar3bski/domovoy/roles/openmediavault/README.md

     - /dev/vdd
 ```

-> NB: for Nginx to accept to use `ssl_cert`, the certificate must be signed by the one added to the trust store through `CA_cert`
+> NB: for Nginx to accept to use the cert generated with`ssl_intermediary_key`, the certificate must be signed by the one added to the trust store through `ca_cert`

 ## Installation